glennklockwood/md-intro/README.md

 easily understood as possible so that students can explore various optimizations firsthand.

-Glenn K. Lockwood, February 2016
+Glenn K. Lockwood, September 2021